dariobrux/Timer/README.md

 timer.setOnTimerListener(this, true)
 ~~~~

-To start/resume, pause and stop you can call
+To start/resume, pause and stop you can call:
 ~~~~ kotlin
 timer.start()
 timer.pause()